charliecalvert/CloudNotes/Assignments/Functional.md

-# Functional
+# Overview

+Create a single Express based application called **Week02-Functional**:

+- **CreateExpressProject Week02-Functional**

-Create a single Express based application.
-On the client side, create a file called **Control.js**.
-Use that file to perform the exercises shown below.
+Create or use an existing client side file called **public/control.js**.
+Implement the exercises shown below in that file.
 Display the output as you wish.
 A simple solution might be to show the output in a DIV.
 More complex solutions might use listBox or tree to display the data.

-Based on [JsObjects/JavaScript/Syntax/Functional](https://github.com/charliecalvert/JsObjects/tree/master/JavaScript/Syntax/Functional).
+## Background

+Your work can be based on the examples found in [JsObjects/JavaScript/Syntax/Functional](https://github.com/charliecalvert/JsObjects/tree/master/JavaScript/Syntax/Functional).
 Use the examples you find there to help you complete this exercise.

-**NOTE**: 'Your code must use array.filter, array.map, and array.mergeAll exactly as they appear in JavaScript, or in my code Functional examples.
-In particular, mergeAll must look exactly like this:':
+**NOTE**: *Your code must use both the native [array.filter][af], [array.map][amap] exactly as they appear in JavaScript, or in my code Functional examples.
+There is no mergeAll in JavaScript at this time, and so you can use this method:*

 ```
 Array.prototype.mergeAll = function() {